surayarahman/AttendEase/README.md

 ### Objectives:

-To provide an effective and speedier attendance solution to reduce human error and save precious class time.
+- To provide an effective and faster attendance solution to reduce human error and save precious class time.
-Accurate recordkeeping through real-time attendance data update, which is accessible by instructors and students.
-To introduce higher-level facial recognition to improve security and enhance student engagement in learning.
+- To introduce higher-level facial recognition to improve security and enhance student engagement in learning.
-Through automation of attendance tracking, AttendEase contributes to an enhanced educational experience in making this process seamless and taking away the headache that may arise with manual checks.
+- To enhance educational experience in making it seamless and taking away the hardship in manual attendance.

 ### 4. Target User
 The target users for AttendEase are students and instructors within institutions of learning, specifically: